 We have many wonderful volunteers who serve in various capacities of worship including setting up for communion, providing devotionals at Lent and Advent, supporting our many choirs (Bell Choir, Chancel Choir, Wind Ensemble and Cherub Choir), media and the coordinating of the ushers and greeters.
 In all we do, we pray we glorify God and lead all who attend worship to the Lord.

 Our Family Ministry team is responsible for coordinating and equipping ministry aimed at children, students and families.
 They are tasked with empowering leaders and equipping parents to disciple the children of our community through Sunday school, youth groups, Children’s church, Vacation Bible School and summer camp opportunities.

-Our Adult Discipleship team is in the process of revitalizing our process for developing mature followers of Jesus Christ.
-They oversee Adult Sunday School classes, small groups, Married People and various special discipleship events.
+Our Gather to Grow team is in the process of revitalizing our process for developing mature followers of Jesus Christ.
+They oversee Adult Sunday School classes, small groups, and various special discipleship events.

 Some of the events that this team hosts include organizing Fellowship Hours after Sunday services, Lenten Potluck dinner, Mothers & Fathers Day appreciation, Annual Church Picnic, and the Advent dinner.